Keeping visible during a TEDx event presentation in Chicago.

 The problem with working at one of the largest circulation news organizations in the country is that you assume people in your backyard creative community might know your name.

-I didn’t think it was unreasonable at first.
+I didn’t think it unreasonable.
 I was one of the more public photographers at the paper before leaving three years ago.
 I had a Sunday column for years sharing photo tips.
 I was interviewed on radio and television numerous times, and presented work before thousands at events such as TEDx Midwest, Chicago Ideas Week and Chicago Lit Fest.

 I had even worked large commercial jobs while freelancing during my free time from the Tribune, of course under the watchful eyes of that friendly person in Human Resources who would call me on Christmas Eve to make sure my freelance gig was approved by my supervisor.